athira4/OIBGRIP/Task-2_portfolio/README.md

 ### Services
-- Has few Servicesdone by the user.
+- Has few Services done by the user.
 - Also has a drag down template with the icon.

 ### Portfolio